-One reason some investors prefer shares is because of the industry imbalances within the FTSE indices.
+One reason some investors prefer shares is because of the industry imbalances within the FTSE indexes.
 Some industries are more heavily represented than others.

 At the broadest level, there are 10 industry sectors in the official classification.
-Here's a look at the proportion of these industries within the FTSE 100 (and, thus, a FTSE 100 tracker).
+The table below shows the proportion of these industries within the FTSE 100 (and, thus, a FTSE 100 tracker).

 Oil and Gas

-The imbalances are quite substantial.
-Oil and Gas, for example, represents one-tenth of the 10 industries but makes up almost a fifth of the index.
-At the other end of the scale, Technology also represents one-tenth of the industries but makes up just one-hundredth of the index.
+As you can see, the imbalances are quite substantial.
+Financials, for example, represent one-tenth of the 10 industries, but make up a fifth of the index.
+At the other end of the scale, Technology also represents one-tenth of the industries, but makes up just one-hundredth of the index.

 Investors in trackers have to live with the sector skews of the index.
 But investors in individual companies are free to choose the industries they invest in and the weight they give them.

 Some investors argue that, because we can't know how the different sectors will perform in the future, "equal weighting" between industries is the most logical approach.